-My name is Michael Spicer, and I'm a musician, composer, sound designer currently living is Las Vegas.
+My name is Michael Spicer, and I'm a sound designer

-Originally from Nova Scotia, Canada, I began my professional musical career with Carnival Cruise Lines in 2010 as a show band saxophonist.
+Originally from Nova Scotia, Canada, I began a professional music career with Carnival Cruise Lines in 2010 as a show band saxophonist.
 After an amazing six years performing with intensely talented individuals, I moved to Vegas to establish my career on solid ground.

 I graduated with a Master's in Composition from UNLV in 2018, and began freelancing as a musician, composer, and educator.
 It was when I came across Winnifred Phillip's book A Composer's Guide to Game Music that my eyes were opened to the world of non-linear writing and the potential of writing music for video games, which led me to attend local International Game Developer's Association meetups and participating in game jams as a composer, where I was asked to provide sound effects and ambient tracks as well, and from there I fell madly in love with sound design.

 Since 2019 I've designed sound for podcasters, Youtubers and game developers.
 Leveraging my ability to work remotely, I currently work as an Audio Designer for Digital Scorpion Interactive, a remote gaming company currently developing their first title Hit and Bit, a 2.5 Metroidvania RPG.